Far East Tea Company Editorial Team About 7 min read

 Hand-tied tea art — how artisans create blooming tea

 Blooming tea begins as fresh tea leaves — almost always green tea, sometimes white tea — that are hand-picked and lightly processed.
-While the leaves are still pliable and slightly moist from steaming, an artisan lays them flat and places dried flowers in the center: jasmine, chrysanthemum, amaranth, globe amaranth, lily, or peony, depending on the design.
+While the leaves are still pliable — either freshly processed or briefly conditioned with steam — an artisan lays them flat and places dried flowers in the center: jasmine, chrysanthemum, amaranth, globe amaranth, lily, or peony, depending on the design.
 The leaves are then gathered around the flowers and bound tightly by hand with cotton thread.
 The bundle is compressed into a compact ball and dried slowly.

 When hot water is poured over it, the moisture penetrates the dried leaves, reverses the compression, and the bundle expands.
 The flowers, protected inside during drying, are revealed as the outer leaves open.
-Each bundle is unique — the hand-tying means no two are identical in exactly how they bloom.
+Each bundle is unique — hand-tying means no two bloom in exactly the same way.

 The skill involved is genuinely artisanal.
-A practiced artisan produces several dozen bundles per hour; a beginning student might take several minutes per bundle.
+A practiced artisan is said to produce several dozen bundles per hour; a beginning student might take several minutes per bundle.
 The tying must be tight enough that the bundle holds its shape when dry, but not so tight that it cannot open when steeped.
 The flower arrangement inside must survive the process without losing its form.

 The base teas used